aspose-words-cloud/aspose-words-cloud-python/docs/WordsApi.md

 # create an instance of the API class
 api_instance = asposewordscloud.WordsApi(asposewordscloud.ApiClient(configuration))
 name = 'name_example' # str | The document name.
-replace_text = asposewordscloud.ReplaceTextParameters() # ReplaceTextParameters | with the replace operation settings.
+replace_text = asposewordscloud.ReplaceTextParameters() # ReplaceTextParameters | ReplaceTextResponse with the replace operation settings.
 folder = 'folder_example' # str | Original document folder. (optional)
 storage = 'storage_example' # str | Original document storage. (optional)
 load_encoding = 'load_encoding_example' # str | Encoding that will be used to load an HTML (or TXT) document if the encoding is not specified in HTML. (optional)